 But what are you doing to keep your guests coming back and spending more at your restaurant?

-Acquiring new customers is up to five times more expensive than retaining the ones you have, and the COVID-19 pandemic has made diners even more discerning about where they spend their time and money.
+Acquiring new customers is up to five times more expensive than retaining the ones you have, and today’s diners are even more discerning about where they spend their time and money.
 This means treating your guests like gold is a smart, inexpensive way to increase your sales.

 In this guide to restaurant customer loyalty programs, we’ll cover: